-- Village amenities and features shall have a distinctive character that is both modern and timeless and serving to strengthen the identity of the district as a cohesive whole. - Create landscape buffers between buildings, parking lots and roadways in order to encourage pedestrian connectivity, enhance the aesthetics of the development and to facilitate efficient storm water management, both in quality and quantity.
-These buffers can, and should include, bio-swales that use riparian plant species to maximize storm water management benefits. - Impervious surfaces should be limited, favoring planting area.
+- ★ Village amenities and features shall have a distinctive character that is both progressive and timeless, serving to strengthen the identity of the district as a cohesive whole. - Landscape transitions between buildings, parking lots, and roadways should be created to encourage pedestrian connectivity, enhance the aesthetics of the development, and facilitate efficient storm water management, both in quality and quantity.
+These transitions can and should include bio-swales that maximize storm water management benefits. - Impervious surfaces should be limited, favoring planting areas.
 Where hardscape is necessary, permeable pavers should be considered whenever possible.
-Where permeable pavers are not an option, light colored concrete with shell aggregate should be considered. - ♦ Shading devices shall also be implemented in order to help reduce the Urban Heat Island Effect.
-Strategies for shading may include; the use of shade/canopy trees in parking lots and roadways and the use of architectural shading devices such as solar panel arrays, awnings, trellises, shade 'sails' and umbrellas in pedestrian areas.
+Where permeable pavers are not an option, light colored concrete with shell aggregate should be considered (see page 4-20 for example). - Shading devices should also be implemented in order to help reduce the urban heat island effect.
+Strategies for shading may include the use of shade/canopy trees in parking lots and roadways and the use of architectural shading devices such as solar panel arrays, awnings, trellises, shade 'sails', and umbrellas in pedestrian areas.

-- Native plant species with low watering requirements and characteristics that are compatible with the climate, soils, and setting should compose the majority of the plant palette. - The irrigation systems for the Village's planting areas shall be designed, constructed, managed and maintained to achieve as high efficiency as possible. - Site buildings and landscape elements to maximize energy savings through passive technologies such as day-lighting, natural ventilation and appropriate use of shade and buffering from the elements. - ★ Due to the geographic location of this district, any future development should strive to make this as walkable and pedestrian-friendly as possible through the use of bike lanes, wide sidewalks with buffers to roadways and by encouraging opportunities for alternative transportation. - The preservation of mature trees should be encouraged wherever feasible. - New or renovated planter areas shall be a minimum of 5' x 5' whenever possible to allow for a significant shade or palm tree.
-Additionally, all median planters shall include non-planted maintenance strips per City standards.
+- California Friendly plant species with low watering requirements and characteristics that are compatible with the climate, soils, and setting should compose the majority of the plant palette. - The irrigation systems for the Village's planting areas shall be designed, constructed, managed, and maintained to achieve as high efficiency as possible. - Buildings and landscape elements should be sighted to maximize energy savings through passive techniques such as day lighting, natural ventilation and appropriate use of shade and buffering from the elements. - O Due to the geographic location of this district, any future development should strive to make this as walkable and pedestrian-friendly as possible through the use of bike lanes, wide sidewalks with buffers to roadways, and/or opportunities for alternative modes of transportation. - The preservation of mature trees should be encouraged wherever feasible. - New or renovated planter areas should be a minimum of 5' x 5' whenever possible, allowing for a significant shade or palm tree to be installed.
+Additionally, all median planters shall include non-planted maintenance strips.